How to Sleep with Back Pain

 Can sleeping on your side cause back pain?

 Sleeping on your side can sometimes lead to back pain, mainly if the body is not correctly aligned.
-Placing a pillow between your knees or using a supportive mattress can help maintain spinal alignment and reduce the risk of discomfort.
+Placing a pillow between your knees and sleeping on a supportive mattress can help you maintain the proper spine alignment and reduce discomfort.

 How can I relieve back pain during pregnancy while sleeping?